 The key to a successful program is knowing where to start.
-As the EXCLUSIVE Central Texas provider of the DARI Biomechanical Analysis system, Hill Country Indoor is ahead of the game.
+As the PREMIER Central Texas provider of the DARI Biomechanical Analysis system, Hill Country Indoor is ahead of the game.
 And we’re prepared to bring athletes with us.

 DARI’s 8-camera, marker-less motion capture system allows HCI coaches to view, analyze and assess your movement profile.
 Combining a DARI Analysis with our Performance Assessments will provide an athlete with a Total Assessment Profile.
 This profile will be the guide for performance programming- identifying injury risk, tracking progress, and establishing a baseline for return to play status.

 The technology we are bringing to Hill Country Indoor is at a caliber that is unmatched in Central Texas.
 Youth and adult athletes alike will have the unique opportunity with DARI that will truly maximize individual potential in sport or fitness regimens.

 Hill Country Indoor has 5,000 sq.ft. of space dedicated to Athletic Performance and Group Training on the main floor of the facility.
 In a specialized, dynamic environment, coaches will lead a variety of fitness and athletic sessions.

 Hill Country Indoor has a space dedicated to Youth Training along with our DARI Biomechanical Analysis Lab below the turf field.
 The area will be outfitted with a variety of equipment along with a turf space for dynamic speed and agility instruction.

 Contact Matt Herring to discuss team training opportunities.

 Let HCI’s staff of former professional and collegiate Strength and Conditioning Coaches help maintain your peak performance.

 The Foundations of Athleticism are the seven qualities, that when tested and strengthened, give athletes the best chances for success.